 By providing competition with the originator’s product at expiry of the relevant patents or other exclusivity, generics promote innovation.
 Without the onset of generic competition, which will significantly reduce the originator’s revenue from the product, there would be much less of an incentive on the originator to develop new products which do not face generic competition.

 From time to time, all medicines suffer from a shortage of supply due to reasons outside the manufacturer’s control: these typically relate to API or other raw material shortages; manufacturing difficulties, including quality concerns; logistical difficulties; or unexpected demand.
 For the sole supplier of an exclusive (eg, on patent) product, these difficulties will usually have an immediate effect on the manufacturer’s ability to supply.
 In the case of a generic product, there will usually be other suppliers of the same medicine which can make up any shortfall.

 Whilst the cost of a generic is important in delivering some of these benefits (specifically cost containment and enhanced patient access to treatment), all are increased by the volume or market share of generics, and the development of a competitive multi-source market.

 Restrictions in the market share of generics or the number of manufacturers of a particular medicine threaten the continued development of these benefits.

-Starting by looking at May 2021, BGMA provides a monthly snapshot of the numbers of supply issues affecting generic medicines in England, based on available government and NHS data and sources.
+Looking at September 2021, BGMA provides a monthly snapshot of the numbers of supply issues affecting generic medicines in England, based on UK Government and NHS data.